Having an application for a cosigner release denied is incredibly frustrating.

 Something to keep in mind is that each time you apply, your lender will have to do some investigating into your financials and qualifications.
-Obviously, this isn’t ideal for you because it results in a pull of your credit score, but it is also tedious for your lender.
-The more man hours they have to devote to this process, the more worthwhile it will become to them to release your cosigner.
+Obviously, this isn’t ideal because it results in a credit score pull, but it is also tedious to the lender.
+The more hours they have to devote to this process, the more worthwhile it will become to them to release your cosigner.

 Option 2: Make a scene

-If you have a great credit score and income and feel like you got cheated, spread the word about it.
+If you have a great credit score and income, and feel like you got cheated, spread the word about it.
 Leave reviews for the lender saying you signed up for this loan and feel the cosigner release program is terrible.
 Share your story.
-You will be doing other people a favor, and if your are loud enough, you make catch the attention of your lender.
+You will be doing other people a favor, and if you are loud enough, you may catch the attention of your lender.